 Data from Ahrefs shows that the average age of content reaching the top ten in search results is two years old.
 That means it’s in your best interest to create evergreen content with a long enough shelf life to build the authority and organic links that can push the page up in search rankings.

 On-Page SEO Checklist

-On-page SEO includes everything from keyword integration and metadata optimization to how you organize and interlink your content.
-These often-overlooked steps will help Google recognize your high-quality, relevant content as such so it can rank for your targeted keywords.
+On-page SEO (also known as on-site SEO) covers all search optimizations implemented directly on site pages.
+It includes everything from keyword integration and metadata optimization to how you organize and interlink your content.

 Let’s start off this onsite SEO checklist with: